How to Get Rid of a Timeshare That Is Paid Off

 Why It’s Hard to Get Rid of a Timeshare

 Timeshares are designed to be easy to buy and hard to sell.
+Timeshare developers structure contracts with restrictive terms and policies that make exiting your agreement difficult.
 The resale market is saturated, and most contracts include fine print that:

 • Gives the developer “Right of First Refusal” (ROFR)—meaning they can block your sale.